EdwinVW/pitstop/README.md

 Refit is used to simplify calling REST APis.
 See [https://github.com/paulcbetts/refit](https://github.com/paulcbetts/refit "Refit Github repo") for more info.

 **SwashBuckle**
-Swashbuckle is used for auto-generating Swagger documentation and a test ui for the ASP.NET Web APIs.
+Swashbuckle is used for auto-generating Swagger documentation and a test-ui for the ASP.NET Web APIs.
 See [https://github.com/domaindrivendev/Swashbuckle](https://github.com/domaindrivendev/Swashbuckle "Swashbuckle Github repo") for more info.

 **Dapper**
 Dapper is used in several services as lightweight ORM layer.
 See [https://github.com/StackExchange/Dapper](https://github.com/StackExchange/Dapper "Dapper Github repo") for more info.

 ## Solution Folder structure
-The Visual Studio solution contains several folders.
-Below you find a description of every folder.
+The Visual Studio solution contains several files and folders.
 Most folders correspond to a component in the solution architecture.
 Look there for an in-depth description of the functionality of a component.

 - **Solution items**
 	- **ClearDatabases.sql** : a sql script to empty all the SQL databases of the solution.
-	- **CopyNuGetFiles.ps1** : copy NuGet packages from the private NuGet folder.
+	- **CopyNuGetFiles.ps1** : copy NuGet packages from the private NuGet folder (used for Docker build).
 	- **docker-compose.yml** : the docker-compose file for the application.
 	- **RebuildAllDockerImages.ps1** : do a docker build of all the projects in the solution.
 	- **RemoveUnusedImages.ps1** : removes "dangling" docker images (without a name).
-They are created during the docker build process and can be safely removed.
 	- **StopAndRemoveAllContainers.ps1** : stops and removes all containers.
 - **AuditlogService** : the AuditLog service.
-- **CustomerManagementAPI** : the Web-API for managing customer data ("CRM").
+- **CustomerManagementAPI** : the Web API for managing customer data ("CRM").
 - **Infrastructure** - an infrastructural component with reusable stuff.
-This is the only project that other projects have a project-reference to.
-In a real-world situation, you would build this project and publish it as a NuGet package to a NuGet feed and reference it from there!
 - **InvoiceService** - the service that sends invoices for executed maintenance.
 - **NotificationService** - the service that sends customers a notification when they have an appointment.
 - **TimeService** - the service that lets "the world" know a certain period of time has passed.
 The current implementation only supports days.
-- **VehicleManagementAPI** - the Web-API for managing vehicle data.
+- **VehicleManagementAPI** - the Web API for managing vehicle data.
 - **WebApp** - the front-end web-application used by the end-users of the system (employees of PitStop garage).
-- **WorkshopManagementAPI** - the Web-API for managing workshop data.
+- **WorkshopManagementAPI** - the Web API for managing workshop data.
 - **WorkshopManagementEventHandler** - the event-handler picking up events and creating the read-model for the WorkshopManagement bounded-context.

 ## Getting started